TPU Inner Tubes Explained: Weight, Performance, and When They’re Worth It

 |---|---|

 This stability supports consistent ride feel, predictable handling, and sustained speed.
-For distance riders or racers, TPU’s retention reduces pit stops and helps you preserve ideal tire pressure for efficiency and performance.
+For distance riders or racers, TPU’s retention reduces pit stops and helps you maintain ideal tire pressure for efficiency and performance.

 Durability & Punctures: Real-World Riding Conditions

-When you’re riding varied terrain, TPU inner tubes cut flats and pressure loss thanks to their high elasticity and material strength.
-You get measurable puncture resistance and improved real world performance: TPU tolerates higher-than-recommended peak pressures, holds air longer than latex, and resists cuts that’d flat a butyl tube.
+On varied terrain, TPU inner tubes cut flats and pressure loss thanks to their high elasticity and material strength.
+You get measurable puncture resistance and improved real-world performance: TPU tolerates higher-than-recommended peak pressures, holds air longer than latex, and resists cuts that would flat a butyl tube.
 That means fewer roadside fixes and more consistent handling.

-- Weight vs. longevity — at 25–40 g, TPU adds negligible mass while extending service intervals compared with standard tubes, useful for competitive and adventure riding.
+- Weight vs. longevity: at 20-40 g, TPU adds negligible mass while extending service intervals compared with standard tubes.
+This is useful for competitive and adventure riding.

 How to Size TPU Tubes for Your Rim and Tyre (ETRTO Guide)